sachamasry/klepsidra/README.md

 - Review aggregate duration query and code, for refactoring opportunities, possible error conditions which need to be handled, code documentation and typing
 - Debugging
   - When starting and stopping timers, override internal 'patch' command, returning user to where they instigated the action (home page)
-  - Fix problem in automated timer 'start', clicking the 'billing' option
+  - When starting an automated timer and `billable` has been selected, do not show the billing duration or time increment
 - UI improvements
   - Correct all entity view titles
   - Correct all entity button labels